chubtoad-black/mysql-scratchpad/README.md

 * Results tab steals focus.
 Waiting for change to vscode api.
 * Results for execution of entire file do not display.

+## TODO
+* Better statement parsing.
+I would like to show syntax errors before running the statement.
+* Better result display.
+The result table would be nice if you could adjust column widths and order columns.

 ## Release Notes

 ### 0.0.1